quantify-os/quantify-core/docs/usage.rst

 - analysis settings global/per instance (where to mention this ???)
 - TUID toolbox
 - hint there are a few more handy methods int the base analysis
-- use logging to show the execution of the steps (???)

 How to use:
 - run